Skip to main content

 2026.04.8 — 2026-04-29

-• AIChatPanel: the textarea is re-focused as soon as the assistant finishes streaming, so follow-up questions don't require clicking back into the input each time.
+• The chat textarea is re-focused automatically once a response finishes streaming — follow-up questions no longer require clicking back into the input.

 2026.04.7 — 2026-04-29